 From here, head over to the Museo de Mallorca, the Lonja de Mallorca (a 15th century building with beautiful arches) and past the Cathedral to the Plaça de la Reina.
 This square marks the start of the Passeig des Born, Palma’s main boulevard since the 15th century.
 During the warmer months, this tree-lined street is packed with musicians and vendors.

 Head back down towards the marina in a zig-zag fashion through the old streets between Carrer Mar and Carrer Sant Joan.
 It should be time for dinner by now and you’re in the perfect neighbourhood for a delightful Mallorcan meal.
 For something contemporary (think Asian fusion, cocktails, trendy) head to Opio.
 If you’re looking for authentic Mallorcan cuisine, La Boveda is a great option and if you’re looking for a fabulous seafood meal, I can recommend Caballito de Mar.

 If you’re in for a leisurely evening stroll, walk along the Maritim boulevard, past the massive fortified walls of the Museu D’es Baluard and the Mallorcan windmills down the road.
-Look up to see the beautifully floodlit Belver Castle atop a nearby hill – this is a great spot to get a vantage view of Palma and its harbour.
+Look up to see the beautifully floodlit Belver Castle atop a nearby hill – this is a great spot to get a panoramic view of Palma and its harbour.

 If you’re visiting Mallorca, I highly recommend spending a few days exploring the treasures that Palma has to offer – you’re most welcome to follow this walking route of Palma de Mallorca or joing this guided tour.
 It truly is a lovely town.